How do we Process Life?

 Example 1:

-- Lie: I believe that I should not be inconvenienced by having to wait in line.
+- Lie: I believe that I should not be inconvenienced by having to wait in traffic.

 - Truth: I was never promised to not be inconvenienced.